 11 THE EXECUTIVE

-The Chairperson, Vice Chairperson, President, Treasurer, Secretary and one (1) other member of the Board or any 3 of them shall constitute an Executive of the Club and may act in any way considered beneficial to the Club when an immediate action is required and it is not practical or convenient to call a meeting of the Board.
+Any three of the Chairperson, Vice Chairperson, President, Treasurer, Secretary shall constitute an Executive of the Club and may act in any way considered beneficial to the Club when an immediate action is required and it is not practical or convenient to call a meeting of the Board.
 In so acting the Executive must follow due process and follow the rules of natural justice.

 12 POWERS